icecube/icetray-public/cmake/resources/docs/tools/boost.rst

 Boost
 =====

-Boost is provided by the I3_PORTS toolset.
-Our current versions 1.38.0 This version will be used by default.
+Boost is provided by your system or the IceCube CVMFS repository.
+Our current minimum required version is boost-1.57.0.
+This version will be used by default.

 .. warning::